Why your car won’t start in cold weather

 You need a digital multimeter or a decent scan tool with live data to diagnose sensor or throttle body issues.

-Things to try to start your car in cold weather.
+Tips to start your car in cold weather

 If you’ve tried starting and it wouldn’t fire up, chances are it’s now flooded with raw gas.
 To clear the flood, press the accelerator pedal to the floor and hold it there while you crank the engine.
 That puts the computer into “clear flood” mode which shuts off the fuel injectors.
 The combination of a wide-open throttle plate and shut down fuel injectors give the engine a chance to dry out the cylinders and spark plugs.
 After cranking with your foot down for a while, release the pedal and try again.